Manaslu Circuit Trek

 This is the hardest day of the trek.
 After a short climb, you will reach a valley on the north side of the Larkya Glaciers from where you can enjoy great views of the Cho Danda and the Larkya Peak.
 From here, walk across glacial moraines gradually ascending before you reach the final steep section of the pass at 5160m.
 From the top of the pass, there are amazing views of the Himlung Himal (7126m), Cheo Himal (6820m), Annapurna II (7937m), and Mt Manaslu (8156m).
 It is a long day as we reach Bimthang with the evening mist floating in and the Mt Manaslu close by.
 Overnight in a tea house in Bimthang.

-Drive back to Kathmandu.
+We will have a short drive to Besisahar and continue our travel back to Kathmandu.
 Along the way, you will have the opportunity to enjoy the hill and the mountain landscapes as you follow the banks of the Marsyangdi and Trishuli rivers.
 Enjoy the beautiful villages and farming terraces before arriving in Kathmandu.
 Back in Kathmandu, you will get an opportunity for some last-minute shopping.
-Tonight, enjoy the farewell dinner at a Nepalese restaurant with Authentic Nepalese cuisine and a cultural show.
 Overnight in a hotel in Kathmandu.

 If your plans today include a departing flight, a Great Nepal Treks and Expeditions representative will escort you to the airport.
 If you have other plans, we are here to assist you in any way necessary to make that transition.